On a Computationally Ill-Behaved Bilevel Problem with a Continuous and Nonconvex Lower Level: Introduction

 Bilevel optimization problems are known to be notoriously hard to solve and this holds true both in theory and in practice.
 In theory, bilevel problems are strongly NP-hard even if all objective functions and constraints are linear and all variables are continuous; see \textcite{Hansen-et-al:1992}.
 This, of course, is also reflected in computational practice since linear bilevel problems are inherently nonsmooth and nonconvex problems.
 Moreover, the single-level reformulations used to solve linear bilevel problems in practice are nonconvex, complementarity-constrained problems.
 Their linearization requires big-$M$ parameters that are hard to obtain in general \parencite{Kleinert_et_al:2020} and that often lead to numerically badly posed problems, which are hard to tackle even for state-of-the-art commercial solvers.

 In the last years, algorithmic research on bilevel optimization focused on more and more complicated lower-level problems such as mixed-integer linear models \parencite{Fischetti-et-al:2017,Fischetti-et-al:2018b}, nonlinear but still convex models \parencite{Kleinert_et_al:2021b}, or problems in the lower level with uncertain data \parencite{Burtscheidt-Claus:2020,Buchheim_Henke:2022,Beck_et_al:2022}.
 When it comes to the situation of a lower-level problem with continuous nonlinearities there is not too much literature---in particular in comparison to the case in which the lower-level problem is convex; see, \eg, \textcite{Mitsos-et-al:2008,Mitsos:2010, Kleniati-Adjiman:2011,Kleniati-Adjiman:2014a,Kleniati-Adjiman:2014b, Kleniati-Adjiman:2015,Paulavicius-et-al:2016,Paulavivcius-et-al:2020, Paulavicius-Adjiman:2020}.
-Due to the brevity of this article, we do not go into the details of the literature but refer to the seminal book by \textcite{Dempe:2002} as well as the recent survey by \textcite{Kleinert_et_al:2021c} for further discussions of the relevant literature.
+Due to the brevity of this article, we do not go into the details of the literature but refer to the seminal \ifPreprint book by~\textcite{Dempe:2002} as well as the recent survey by~\textcite{Kleinert_et_al:2021c} for further discussions of the relevant literature. \fi \ifSubmission book~\textcite{Dempe:2002} as well as the recent survey~\textcite{Kleinert_et_al:2021c} for further discussions of the relevant literature. \fi